 Caring For Braces

-Dr. Fred Alba and Dr. Jeff Alba is known for creating beautiful smiles.
-Here are some tips for taking care of your braces.
+Dr. Fred Alba and Dr. Jeff Alba are known for creating beautiful smiles, but the real all-star in your smile journey is YOU!
+Here are some tips for taking care of your braces and your smile, to ensure that you get the most out of your orthodontic treatment.

 Take especially good care of your teeth during orthodontic treatment.